intechstudio/grid-documentation/docs/guides/articles/ableton/blue-hand.md

 <br></br>

 This is a link to a Grid Editor System Event Preset, containing settings for the MIDIRX Event.
-The preset is made for an EN16, but you can adapt it for other modules, just change the `self:encoder_value` to the appropriate ones where applicable.
+The preset is made for an EN16, but you can adapt it for other modules, just change the `self:encoder_value` function to the appropriate ones where applicable.

 More about understanding MIDIRX [here.](/docs/wiki/more/midi-rx.md)
 :::